Goji berries are known as the wolfberry, a small red berry grown in the south of China.

-Goji berries are one of my personal favorite “superfoods” and I use them on a weekly if not daily basis.
-Goji berries also known as the wolfberry, are small red berries grown in south of China and luck for us they’re available in most stores.
+Goji berries are a great “superfood.”
 Goji berries have earned the title “superfood” because of their nutrient density and antioxidant content packed in a small volume.
 If you’ve never tried a goji berry they taste like a raisin and a cranberry mixed together.

-Tips and tricks // If you enjoy goji berries and consume larger amounts of them, I suggest purchasing them in bulk for a more affordable option.
-I store my gojis in airtight mason jars in the pantry for quick access.
+If you enjoy goji berries and consume larger amounts of them, purchase them in bulk for a more affordable option.
+Store goji berries in airtight mason jars in the pantry for quick access.